 The Grand Parade is the climactic event of the weekend, but there’s a ton going on all weekend in commemoration of Put-in-Bay and Lake Erie’s place in American history.
 The role the island and its surrounding waters played in the War of 1812 are at the forefront of the informative weekend.

-There might not be a better weekend all season for the entire family to come to Put-in-Bay, as many events going on are for all ages.
+There might not be a better weekend all season for the entire family to come with all the Put in Bay attractions going on for all ages.
 There will be War of 1812 re-enactments going on all over the island, these can be thrilling theater.
 There are a ton of other smaller events as well.
 There’s a reason the Boy Scouts are coming to the island, over 1,000 strong, to camp out on the lawn of Perry’s Monument!